lsst/rtn-045/index.rst

 Abstract
 ========

-This document provides guidelines for anyone creating or updating tutorials for the Rubin Observatory science community.
+This document provides guidelines for anyone creating or updating tutorials for the Vera C. Rubin Observatory Community Engagement Team (CET) and the Rubin Observatory science community.
 This includes all community-facing demonstrations of how to use the Rubin Science Platform (RSP) or how to analyze Legacy Survey of Space and Time (LSST) data.

 Pedagogical principles